Extensible Prompts for Language Models on Zero-shot Language Style Customization: eXtensible Prompt

-Although template augmentation may alleviate the risk of overfitting, its effect is limited because we can only augment a limited number of templates (i.e., $T$).
-Also, as these prompts are not indicative enough, an imaginary word $\widetilde{w}_u$ will inevitably learn beyond their general use for maximizing the objective $\mathcal{F}$ in Eq (\ref{eq:objective}).
+Although template augmentation may alleviate the risk of overfitting, its effect is limited because we can only augment a limited and small number of templates (i.e., $T$) by prompt engineering.
+Also, as these prompts are not indicative enough, an imaginary word $\widetilde{w}_u$ will inevitably learn to memorize specific content for maximizing the objective $\mathcal{F}$, deviating from its general use.
+To prevent $\widetilde{w}_u$ being over-responsible for optimizing $\mathcal{F}$, we propose content augmentation -- an advanced CAL method.

-Take Figure \ref{fig:learning}(b) as a concrete example, it is likely that an imaginary word $\widetilde{w}_u$ learns content and topic preferences (e.g., \textit{GPT-3} and \textit{AI}) besides the language style for optimizing $\mathcal{F}$ on the training data, which may hurt OOD robustness and thus is undesirable for X-Prompt.
-To allow $\widetilde{w}_u$ to focus more on its general use without being over responsible for optimizing the objective, we propose keyword augmentation.

-Compared with template augmentation whose prompt templates are fixed for all input sequences and less indicative, keyword augmentation proposes to augment an X-Prompt by including an indicative keyword to provide hints for the LM about what to generate, as shown in Figure \ref{fig:learning}(c).
-Keyword augmentation can not only relieve the responsibility of $\widetilde{w}_u$ to fit training data but also make the prompt context of $\widetilde{w}_u$ become much more diverse, which benefits $\widetilde{w}_u$ to learn a better distributed representation for its general use.
+Content augmentation augments an X-Prompt by including content information such as an indicative keyword in the prompt to provide hints for the LM about what to generate, as shown in Figure \ref{fig:learning}(c).
+Content augmentation can not only relieve the responsibility of $\widetilde{w}_u$ to fit training data but also make the prompt context of $\widetilde{w}_u$ become much more diverse, which benefits $\widetilde{w}_u$ to learn a better distributed representation for its general use.

-To select an indicative keyword, we only use the frozen LM itself without leveraging any other models or tools, as illustrated in Figure \ref{fig:ks}: Through prompt engineering, we prompt the frozen LM to extract multiple keyword candidates [$w^1_k$, $\dots$ $w^c_k$, $\dots$, $w^{C}_k$] for the input sequence $(w_{x_1} \dots w_{x_{n}})$ where $C$ is the number of extracted keyword candidates; then the keyword candidates are inserted to a prompt template to rank for the most indicative one:
+In this work, we use an indicative keyword for content augmentation.
+To select an indicative keyword, we only use the frozen LM itself without leveraging any other models or tools, as illustrated in Figure \ref{fig:ks}: We prompt the frozen LM to extract multiple keyword candidates [$w^1_k$, $\dots$ $w^c_k$, $\dots$, $w^{C}_k$] for the training example $\boldsymbol{x}$ where $C$ is the number of extracted keyword candidates; then the keyword candidates are inserted to a prompt template to rank for the most indicative one: where $\boldsymbol{r}(w_k^c)=(w^{(r)}_{p_{1}},\dots, w^c_k,\dots,w^{(r)}_{p_{m_r}})$ is called the ranking prompt template.